• Products

 • About Us

 A historical perspective of the market shows us a pattern of bull and bear markets that may be tempting to investors.
 Why not try to time the market and avoid those short-lived bear markets?
 Wouldn’t that be more lucrative?
-Unfortunately, it’s not that easy.
-Timing the market is impossible and could be a costly mistake.
+Unfortunately, it’s impossible and could be a costly mistake.

 Avoiding the market’s downs may mean missing out on the ups as well.
-78% of the stock market’s best days occur during a bear market or during the first two months of a bull market.
+Seventy-six percent of the stock market’s best days have occurred during a bear market or during the first two months of a bull market.
 If you missed the market’s 10 best days over the past 30 years, your returns would have been cut in half.
-And missing the best 30 days would have reduced your returns by an astonishing 83%.
+And missing the best 30 days would have reduced your returns by an astonishing 84%.

 Good Days Happen in Bad Markets